andreamoro-git/blog/_posts/2026-06-03-from-the-data-editor-desk-part-1.md

 The author was puzzled, and maybe a little annoyed.
 (They were, in fact, very nice about it — I may be projecting.)
 We exchanged a few emails.

-## "But this is a trivial difference!"
+## "But this is a trivial difference that does not change the message of the paper!"

 This is the natural reaction, and it's a fair one.
 The two panels clearly convey the same message.
 Same shape, same story.
 Who cares about one dot at the edge?